Loose Women

-Loose Women (known as Live Talk from 2000 to 2001) is a British talk show that broadcasts on ITV weekdays from 12:30 pm to 1:30 pm.
-The show focuses on a panel of four female presenters who interview celebrities, talk about aspects of their lives, and discuss topical issues ranging from politics and current affairs to celebrity gossip and entertainment news.
+Loose Women (known as Live Talk from 2000 to 2001), often abbreviated to LW, is a British talk show that broadcasts on ITV weekdays from 12:30 pm to 1:30 pm.
+The show focuses on a panel of four female presenters who talk about aspects of their lives, and discuss topical issues ranging from politics and current affairs to celebrity gossip and entertainment news.
 The 3,000th episode of Loose Women was broadcast on 15 May 2018.
 The show celebrated its 25th anniversary on 6 September 2024.

-It was originally broadcast from Norwich, then Manchester, before moving to London.

 History

-The panel comprises four women from various professions in the entertainment and journalism industries, who interview celebrities, discuss their lives and discuss topical issues, ranging from daily politics and current affairs, to celebrity gossip.
+The panel comprises four women from the entertainment and journalism industries, who interview celebrities, discuss their lives and discuss topical issues, ranging from daily politics and current affairs, to celebrity gossip.

-ITV decided to scrap the original format of Loose Women and instead opted for a more condensed version of the show under the new name Live Talk.
+ITV decided to scrap the original format of Loose Women and instead opted for a more condensed version of the show under the name Live Talk.
 This new version was filmed in Manchester instead of London and the show kept its old roots.
 The rebranding made its debut on 25 September 2000 and ran for 121 episodes.
-On 8 June 2001, Live Talk aired for the last time until 2 September 2002 when the Live Talk format and branding was scrapped and rebranded back to Loose Women.
+On 8 June 2001, Live Talk aired for the last time until 2 September 2002 when the Live Talk format and branding was scrapped and renamed Loose Women again.

 On 22 June 2016, Sir Cliff Richard sat down for a one-on-one interview with close friend Gloria Hunniford for a special edition of Loose Women subtitled Sir Cliff: Out of the Shadows.

-On 22 March 2020, it was announced that due to the COVID-19 pandemic, production on Loose Women had been suspended until further notice.
+On 22 March 2020, production on Loose Women was suspended until further notice because of the COVID-19 pandemic.
 Reruns of old episodes were aired in the programme's time slot.
-On 28 April 2020, it was announced that Loose Women would recommence production on two live episodes per week from 4 May 2020.
+Loose Women recommenced production on two live episodes per week starting on 4 May 2020.

-On 22 October 2020, Loose Women featured an all black panel for the first time in the show's history, featuring Charlene White, Brenda Edwards, Judi Love and Kéllé Bryan.
+On 22 October 2020, Loose Women had an all black panel for the first time in the show's history, featuring Charlene White, Brenda Edwards, Judi Love and Kéllé Bryan.
 This panel has been seen several times since then.

 On 19 November 2020, there was an all male panel for the first time in the show's history, to celebrate International Men's Day, altering the show's name to Loose Men for the day.
-Panellists featured were Marvin Humes, Iain Stirling, Ronan Keating and Roman Kemp.
-Since then, there have been several episodes of Loose Men featuring the likes of Vernon Kay, Richard Madeley, Johannes Radebe, Mike Tindall and Ore Oduba.
+Panellists were Marvin Humes, Iain Stirling, Ronan Keating and Roman Kemp.
+Since then, there have been several episodes of Loose Men, with participants including Vernon Kay, Richard Madeley, Johannes Radebe, Mike Tindall and Ore Oduba.